-A Metropolitan Planning Organization (or MPO) is a policy-making body made up of local government and planning agencies focused on improving the transportation system in an urbanized area with a population of 50,000 or more.
+A Metropolitan Planning Organization (MPO) is a policy-making body made up of local government and planning agencies focused on improving the transportation system in an urbanized area with a population of 50,000 or more.

 The Martin MPO works with various Federal, state, and local agencies to enhance the overall transportation network in Martin County and coordinates with the MPOs in Palm Beach, St. Lucie and Indian River Counties to improve mobility in the Treasure Coast region.
 This involves analyzing existing conditions, gathering public input, developing and evaluating improvement strategies, and then financially planning for these improvements.

 The MPO’s purpose is to ensure existing and future funding expenditures are the result of continuous, cooperative, and comprehensive transportation planning.
-According to the Federal Highway Administration the five (5) core functions of an MPO are to:
+According to the Federal Highway Administration, the five core functions of an MPO are to:

-• Prepare and maintain a Long Range Transportation Plan (or LRTP)
+- Prepare and maintain a Long Range Transportation Plan (LRTP)

-The Regional Long Range Transportation Plan (or RLRTP) is a planning document with a 25-year horizon completed for Martin and St. Lucie Counties.
-Within the plan are analyses of current population and travel conditions, 25-year projected conditions, and identified improvement strategies to facilitate the efficient movement of people and goods.
+The Long Range Transportation Plan (LRTP) is a planning document with a 20+ year horizon completed for Martin County.
+Within the plan are analyses of current population and travel conditions, 20+ year projected conditions, and identified improvement strategies to facilitate the efficient movement of people and goods.

-The Transportation Improvement Program (or TIP) is a planning document with a four (4) year horizon based on long-range transportation goals.
-Within this document is a list of projects, programs, and policies to be initiated within the next four (4) year planning cycle.
+The Transportation Improvement Program (TIP) is a planning document based on long-range transportation goals.
+It is a financially constrained, short range 5-year program.
+Within this document is a list of projects, programs, and policies to be initiated within the next four year planning cycle.

 The importance of the MPO is derived from the value of the Martin County transportation network.
 To ensure this network will function properly in the future, thoughtfully prepared plans and strategies have to be developed and implemented today.
 This work is the responsibility of the MPO.

 The MPO works with citizens and agencies at the Federal, state, and local level to develop a long-range vision for transportation in Martin County.
-In working toward this vision, the MPO program funds for improvement strategies on a four (4) year cycle.
-These strategies have the potential to impact travel patterns and flow, support economic development, and to direct future growth.
-Therefore, your input is critical in developing and sustaining this long-range vision and in identifying strategies to move toward it.
+The outcome of establishing a long-range vision includes the development of the TIP which displays all projects within the five-year program that are scheduled for funding.
+The strategies developed through the LRTP have the potential to impact travel patterns and flow, support economic development, and to direct future growth.
+Therefore, your input is critical in developing and sustaining this long-range vision.

 The Martin MPO is funded with a combination of Federal, state, and local funds.
 The funding agencies are as follows: